Assessment and Approvals of Prospective Adopters

 Agencies have a duty to satisfy themselves that prospective adopters have a reasonable expectation of continuing to enjoy good health.
-The medical adviser should explain and interpret health information from the prospective adopter, their GP, and consultants to facilitate Adoption and Permanency Panel discussion.
+The medical adviser should explain and interpret health information from the prospective adopter, their GP, and consultants to facilitate adoption panel discussion.
 The opinion of the agency's medical adviser needs to be given sufficient weight by adoption panels and the Agency Decision Maker.

 Mild chronic conditions are unlikely to preclude people from adopting provided that the condition does not place the child at risk through an inability of the individual to protect the child from commonplace hazards or limit them in providing children with a range of beneficial experiences and opportunities.
 The possibility of providing support in appropriate cases to assist in overcoming any possible negative consequences arising from disability or restricted mobility should be borne in mind.
 More severe health conditions may raise a question about the suitability of the prospective adopter, but each case will have to be considered on its own facts and with appropriate advice.

 Applicants will be asked to provide the names of three personal referees, who are adults (not more than one of whom should be related to them), have known the applicant for at least two years who will give personal references on the prospective adopter.
 A written report must be prepared of the interviews held with each of the referees.